-This satisfying, comforting soup delivers a big umami punch, a dose of probiotics from miso and lots of good nutrition.
+This satisfying, comforting soup delivers a big umami punch from miso and lots of good nutrition.
 Best served with good, chewy bread for dipping.

 1 tablespoon canola or olive oil